phpbench/phpbench/docs/guides/benchmark-runner.rst

 .. image:: images/html.png

-See the :doc:`report-renderers` chapter for more information.
+See the :doc:`../report-renderers` reference for more information.

 Storing Results
 ---------------